 - Give a point to the first one to say it and write it correctly

 - They then go to the front of the line

 This activity for forming and speaking in sentences works well with groups and large classes.
+It works with beginners-advanced.
 It does take some time to prepare, but you will find that it's especially engaging.
 You can watch it here.

 - Take a bunch of A4 paper and cut it up into fourths or eighths

 - You'll need a set for each group in your class.
 Each group should be no more than five people.